tekknolagi/isdt/assignments/04-vcs-constructive.md

    full of commits with titles like "doc" and no further description.
-You decide that it's best to add all his changes to `main` as a single commit to cut down on the noise. **Create a new commit on `main` consisting of all the changes from `logan-branch` since it diverged from `main`.
-Tell us how you did so.** Note that it is possible to do this without manually copying any files or code--if you find yourself re-entering things, there's probably a better way.
+You decide that it's best to add all his changes to `main` as a single commit to cut down on the noise. **Create a new commit on `main` consisting of all the changes from `garbarini-branch` since it diverged from `main`.
+Tell us how you did so.** You may have to resolve merge conflicts.
+Note that it is possible to do this without manually copying any files or code--if you find yourself re-entering things, there's probably a better way.
 1. Massimo has been working on fixing a nasty bug for quite some time, and he finally posted his changes to the `fix-parsing-bug` branch right before leaving.
 Unlike Dr. Garbarini, his commits are masterfully documented, and